Le Concert: Production

 To prepare for her role, Laurent spent five months studying violin with Sarah Nemtanu of the Orchestre National de France.
+Nemtanu is also the violin soloist throughout the film.

 Music

 The film's original score was composed by Armand Amar with one track written by Radu Mihăileanu ("Le Trou Normand").

 The musical work which has a central role in the film and is played during the final scene is the Violin Concerto in D major, Op.
 35 by Tchaikovsky.
 Classical selections by Mahler, Mendelssohn, Mozart and Khachaturian are also included on the soundtrack.